 When I travel I like to meet the locals and experience their lifestyle.
 I prefer countrysides to cities and places where I don't speak their language because I am an exceptional artist of stick figures needing to use the bathroom.

 I recommend Yunnan province.
 It is one of the most beautiful in China and I have done treks in the northern and southern parts.
 My favourite is in Xishuangbanna.
 You can trek close to the border of Myanmar, and stay with local tea growers and experience their lifestyle.
 The food in town (Jinghong) was a delicious fusion of Burmese, Thai and Chinese -- so chilly!
 I used chinatrekking.com to plan most of my trips around China.
-Safe travels! :) 11 months ago
+Safe travels! :) about 1 year ago